 A C corporation (often referred to as C-corp) is a legal structure for businesses.
-It outlines specific tax and management rules that owners, or shareholders, must adhere to when setting up and running their corporate entity.
+It outlines specific tax and management rules that owners, or shareholders, must adhere to when setting up and running their business entity.
 Though it offers advantages, what differentiates this type of business or enterprise from others is that it is taxed separately from its shareholders; the business’s profits are taxed at both the personal and corporate levels.
 This means that a C Corporation is subject to double taxation.

 What are the advantages of a C Corporation?